This event has already passed

 The parade begins at 10 AM when a never-ending parade of foot soldiers, mounted soldiers and marching bands progress from Buckingham Palace, down The Mall, and into Horse Guards parade ground.
 The Queen and other leading members of the Royal Family will then follow along in open-top carriages.
 You need to keep your eyes open for this bit, because some of the Royals might choose to go on horseback (Prince William, Princess Anne and Harry usually do this).
 They'll be wearing full military uniform as well, so if you're not paying careful attention then you might dismiss them as guards.

 Whilst all of this is going on the Mall will be lined with 10-foot tall soldiers in bearskins and tunics (6-feet for the soldiers themselves, plus another 4-feet for their bearskins on top!).
-Thousands of people will be crammed around you waving their Union Jack flags and shouting for Harry and Princess Kate (they seem to be the most popular Royals these days).
+Thousands of people will be crammed around you waving their Union Jack flags and shouting for Meghan and Kate (they seem to be the most popular Royals these days).

 Once the parade reaches Horse Guards the Queen will get out watch the soldiers marching up and down, and the Colours (their flags) will be trooped past the Queen by the Household Division, comprising the Foot Guards and Household Cavalry.
 Only the people who applied for a ticket in January and February will be able to see this bit (and they would have had to have been very lucky -- because all the entries are entered into a random ballot) -- everyone else will have to stay where they are for the parade to come back again.